Wasserstoff-Innovation/TribesByAstrix/docs/documentation.md

 4. System records the interaction/contribution
 5. System verifies the interaction count is updated correctly

-### Access Control for Contributions
+### Access Control

 **Description**:
-This flow verifies that banned members cannot interact with or contribute to fundraisers, maintaining the integrity of the contribution system.
+Prevention of banned members from interacting with fundraisers.

 ```mermaid
 flowchart TD